Thaofeeqat/surfs_up/README.md

 * The difference  in the both Maximum temperature was 2°

 # SUMMARY
-In summary the waether for both months are very similar  with little differences between.
+In summary the weather ther for both months are very similar  with little differences between.